ave-audio/ave-mixer-remote-control/README.md

 # AVE Digital Mixer Andante V2.0 - Remote Control - User Manual

+**AVE Mixer Remote Control** from [AVE GmbH](https://ave-audio.de/en) is a versatile and user-friendly web application designed to manage and control the settings of your AVE Digital Mixer Andante V2.0.
+This powerful application runs on a Raspberry Pi 4B and is easily accessible via any standard web browser, allowing the mixer’s end-user to seamlessly manage audio configurations.

+This manual provides an overview of the user interface (UI) for controlling the **AVE Digital Mixer Andante V2.0** series via the Node-RED platform running on a Raspberry Pi 4B (RPI 4B).

 ## Main Features

 - Web-based access (browser-based, no special client required)